geshan/geshan.github.com/posts/2023-05-15-react-toastify.md

 <img class="center" loading="lazy" src="/images/react-toastify/03react-toastify-guess-app.gif" title="Name to Nationalities guessing app with React Toastify Running" alt="Name to Nationalities guessing app with React Toastify Running">

 For your reference, all the changes is available as a [pull request](​​https://github.com/geshan/name-nationality/pull/13) on GitHub.
 You can also try out the app with React Toastify on [Netlify](https://deploy-preview-13--name-nationality.netlify.app/).
+You can also view the generic React Toastify examples ona Next.js app in this [GitHub repo](https://github.com/geshan/react-toastify-examples).
+This Next.js example is also running on [Vercel](https://react-toastify-examples.vercel.app/).

-The app uses [React Fragments](/blog/2023/02/react-fragments/) and if you want you can also add a [React Search Bar](/blog/2022/10/react-search-bar/).
+This app uses [React Fragments](/blog/2023/02/react-fragments/) and if you want you can also add a [React Search Bar](/blog/2022/10/react-search-bar/).
 In the next section, you will find out that [React Toastify](https://www.npmjs.com/package/react-toastify) is the most popular NPM package to show toast messages.

 ## Popularity of React Toastify